andrey-vorontsov/petridish-project/PetriDish/README.txt

 Bug fix: Cells get stuck trying to get through obstructing Plants.
 Messed with balance some more (Predators are still dying out too fast).

+Version 0.0.6.8
+Size system rewrite.
+Cells now track their mass (area) instead of their radius.
+Radius information is still tracked, but purely to generate the graphics.
+The result is a lot of subtle changes which may or may not be working correctly.
+Cell behaviors had to be reconfigured; they were reconfigured as closely to how they were in 0.0.6.7b as reasonably possible.
+Known issue: Cell behaviors are trashed (Predators growing to ridiculous sizes as an obvious issue).
+Known issue: Cells sometimes appear to blink out of existence for one or two frames (possibly linked to the existing jitteriness bug).
+Known issue: Cells may visually bounce back and forth between two positions if stuck against a plant (also linked to the above).

 KNOWN ISSUES

 Cells get stuck against each other trying to eat the same target; increasingly rare in current versions.
 Strange jitteriness of cells - cause unknown, inconsistent.
+Cell behaviors are trashed (Predators growing to ridiculous sizes as an obvious issue).
+Cells sometimes appear to blink out of existence for one or two frames (possibly linked to the existing jitteriness bug).
+Cells may visually bounce back and forth between two positions if stuck against a plant (also linked to the above).
 Plants sometimes get squished out of the way of a moving cell (very rare).
 Grazers look pretty awkward piling on to and spinning around Plants.
 Cells clip into each other and spaz out.